 Sec.
-2-1301.5.
+2-1301.3.
 Employee rights.

-- (a) Employees shall have the right to organize, form, join, assist, and pay dues or contributions to employee organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid and protection insofar as such activity is not inconsistent with this division or prohibited by any other applicable law.
-Employees also shall have the right to refrain from any or all such activities. - (b) Employees shall have the right to hold informal employee conversations and interactions with one another to discuss workplace and employee organization issues with each other in their workplaces, provided that solicitation of support, membership, or dues or engagement in any other union activities is not permitted when any of the employees involved are on duty except as lawfully may be provided in a collective bargaining agreement.
-Employees may use the City's electronic mail systems to hold such conversations and interactions with one another; however, (i) records in the City's electronic mail systems are subject to the Virginia Freedom of Information Act, (ii) employee communications on the City's electronic mail systems are not considered private, and (iii) no employee may bring an unfair labor practice claim against the City related to the employee's use of the City's electronic mail system for such a purpose.
+- (a) Employees shall have the right to organize, form, join, assist, participate in and pay dues or contributions to employee organizations, to bargain collectively through bargaining representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid and protection insofar as such activity is not inconsistent with this division or prohibited by any other applicable law.
+Employees also shall have the right to refrain from any or all such activities. - (b) Employees shall have the right to hold informal employee conversations and interactions with one another to discuss workplace and employee organization issues in their workplaces and while on duty, provided that such informal conversations do not interfere with the performance of employees' job duties and do not disrupt the operation of City business/services.

-(c) Any provision of a collective bargaining agreement that violates the rights of employees set forth in this section shall be void.
-A provision of a collective bargaining provision that establishes a time period for the exercise of an employee right set forth in this section shall not be considered a violation of this section and shall not be void.
-Neither the City nor any employee organization shall intimidate, coerce, or harass any employee who chooses to exercise the rights of employees as set forth in this division.
+- (c) Employees may use the City's electronic mail systems to hold such conversations as described in subsection (b) of this section; however, (i) records in the City's electronic mail systems may be subject to the requirements of the Virginia Freedom of Information Act, (ii) employee communications on the City's electronic mail systems are not considered private, and (iii) no employee may bring an unfair labor practice claim against the City related to the employee's use of the City's electronic mail system for such a purpose. - (d) Any provision of a collective bargaining agreement that violates the rights of employees set forth in this section shall be void.
+A provision of a collective bargaining agreement that establishes a time period for the exercise of an employee right set forth in this section shall not violate this section and shall not be void.
+Neither the City nor any employee organization shall intimidate, coerce, or harass any employee who chooses to exercise the rights as set forth in this division.

 Sec.
-2-1301.6.
+2-1301.4.
 City's rights.